casaltarelli/CMPT-424N-Saltarelli/README.md

 ===========

 **Prof. Labouseur**
-Please grade our Final Project the master branch of this project.
+Please grade my Final Project on the master branch of this project.

 **TypeScript Resources**
 [Right this way!](http://www.typescriptlang.org/)